Brian Cox – Por Que Precisamos Dos Exploradores

 for powering those fountains

-para alimentar essas fontes
+para impulsionar essas fontes

 requires there to be lakes of liquid water

-exige que haja lagos de água líquida
+requer que existam lagos de água líquida

 beneath the surface of this moon.